nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

             find a particular date and key it in.
 This is more taxing on the user.

-#### Clear Feature
+### Clear Feature

-##### Implementation

 This portion describes the implementation of the clear feature which allows users to clear items that are either in a particular location or clear all items in the list.

+The Sequence Diagram below shows how the components interact with each other for the scenario where the user keys in the command `clear`

+![ClearSequenceDiagram](images/ClearSequenceDiagram.png)

+The Sequence Diagram below shows how the components interact with each other for the scenario where the user keys in the command `clear l/Kitchen`

+![ClearLocationSequenceDiagram](images/ClearLocationSequenceDiagram.png)

+#### Implementation

 1. When the user keys in a command string, `execute` command of the `LogicManager` is called with the given string as input.
-2. In the method, `LogicManager` calls on the `parseCommand` method of StoreMandoParser to parse the given command.
+2. In the method, `LogicManager` calls on the `parseCommand` method of `StoreMandoParser` to parse the given command.
 3. `StoreMandoParser` parses the string and determines the command given is a `ClearCommand`.
     Then, a `ClearCommandParser` object is created to further parse the command.
 4. `StoreMandoParser` then calls on the `parse` method of `ClearCommandParser` to parse the arguments provided.
 5. `ClearCommandParser` checks if the argument provided is an empty string.
 If so, the constructor of `ClearCommand` without any parameters is called.
 Else, a `LocationContainsPredicate` object will be created with the arguments as parameter.`CommandParseException` will be thrown if this is not possible.
 6. `ClearCommand` object will be returned to `ClearCommandParser` which then returns it to `LogicManager`. `LogicManager` then calls the `execute` method of `ClearCommand` with a `Model` object, model, as parameter.
 7. `ClearCommand` calls on the `clearLocation` method of model with the `ClearCommand`'s attribute predicate as parameter.
     Subsequently, it calls on model's `updateFilteredItemList`.
 8. Finally, a `CommandResult` object is created and is returned to `LogicManager`.

-The following sequence diagram shows how clear feature works:

-![ClearSequenceDiagram](images/ClearSequenceDiagram.png)

-The following sequence diagram shows how a clear by location feature works:

-![ClearLocationSequenceDiagram](images/ClearLocationSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes a clear by location command:

 ![ClearActivityDiagram](images/ClearLocationActivityDiagram.png)

 #### Design consideration:

-##### Aspect: How `clear` executes
+#### Aspect: How `clear` executes

 **Alternative 1 (current choice)** :
 * Pros: